 ~ Natalie Weinstein, Co-chair

-An excerpt from the St. James Historical Calendar - Available OCTOBER 1ST at St. James Day!
+An excerpt from the St. James Historical Calendar

 Thank you so much for being a part of a St. James Renaissance!
 Our unique and special town has an auspicious history - but it has so much more.
 It has spirit and pride and a desire to look back while looking forward.
 It has young and growing families, valued seniors, those who have been here for generations, and those who have just chosen to live and work in our wonderful hamlet because of who we are and what we stand for.